blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ### Mushroom Armor
 Special leather armor made from mushrooms and interfaces with your body.
 Grants telepathy while worn.

-### Cherryblossom Shield (Common)
+### Cherryblossom Shield
 Has one charge which restores each day.
 As a reaction to being targeted with a melee attack, you can release a flurry of cherryblossoms from this shield which will cause the attack to be made with disadvantage.

-### Miner's Helm (Common)
+### Miner's Helm
 This helmet has a built-in bullseye lantern that can be switched on and off with a command word.
 The flame is magical and does not consume fuel.

-### Flowering Cloak (Rare)
+### Flowering Cloak
 This cloak is covered in flowers that attract butterflies and moths.
 It confers advantage on animal handling checks.

-### Frog-eyed Necklace (Rare)
+### Frog-eyed Necklace
 This necklace consists of twine with a frog eye hanging from it.
 Requires attunement.
 When worn by the attuned creature, provides advantage on perception checks.
 However, you become hypervigialent of bugs.
 If you are in the presence of bugs, you must succeed a DC 15 wisdom saving throw or attempt to eat one of the bugs.

-### Croak Cloak (Uncommon)
+### Croak Cloak
 When you pull the hood of this green cloak over your head, your skin turns green and slick with mucus.
 You have advantage on checks made to avoid being grappled.
 Your fingers become webbed.
 You gain a swimming speed equal to your normal speed.

-### Visor of Doom (Common)
+### Visor of Doom
 When you wear this helmet, your eyes glow bright red.

-### Cocao Heavy Armor (Uncommon)
+### Cocao Heavy Armor
 This +1 heavy armor maintains a toasty warm temperature, even in extremely hot or cold environments.
 When you take damage, make a DC 12 constitution saving throw.
 On a failure, the armor fails to regulate heat and burns you, dealing 1d4 fire damage.

-### +1 armor (Uncommon)
+### +1 armor
 This armor has a +1 bonus to the AC of the wearer.

-### +2 armor (Rare)
+### +2 armor
 This armor has a +2 bonus to the AC of the wearer.

-### +3 armor (Very Rare)
+### +3 armor
 This armor has a +3 bonus to the AC of the wearer.

-### Jump Suit (Rare)
+### Jump Suit
 This half plate has jets on the back that produce blue flame to propel the wearer into the air.
 It has 6 charges, which return at dawn.
 When active, the suit consumes one charge per 6 seconds and confers a 60ft flying speed to the wearer.

 ### Pneumatic Mobility Gear
 These 6 inch by 18 inch by four-foot long rectangular boxes are harnessed to the hips of the wearer, who may not wear medium or heavy armor while operating the mobility gear.
 By using your bonus action to consume one stamina die, the box fires a grappling hook up to 120ft towards a solid object such as a tree, wall, building, or huge creature.
 The suit then reels in the line connected to the hook, propeling the user toward it.
 The user can either land on that target, or fire the pneumatic mobility gear again at the start of their next turn to remain moving without landing.

-### Cape of Billowing (Common)
+### Cape of Billowing
 At all times, the cape flutters as if blown by a strong wind.

-### Boots of Spiderwalk (Uncommon)
+### Boots of Spiderwalk
 When wearing these boots, you have a climb speed equal to your movement speed and may walk perpendicularly up walls or upside-down on ceilings.

-### Boots of Dashing (Uncommon)
+### Boots of Dashing
 These boots have stylish lightning bolts on them.
 When wearing these boots, you may expend a stamina die to move an additional 60 feet.

-### Boots of air step (Uncommon)
+### Boots of air step
 When wearing these boots, you may expend a stamina die to move horizontally on open air as if it were solid ground.
 This effect ends at the end of your turn.

-### Boots of waterwalk (Uncommon)
+### Boots of waterwalk
 When wearing these boots, you may walk on water as if it were solid ground.

-### Winged boots (Uncommon)
+### Winged boots
 When wearing these boots, you may expend a stamina die to gain a flying speed of 60ft until the start of your next turn.

-### Boots of Elven Kind (Uncommon)
+### Boots of Elven Kind
 When wearing these boots, your footsteps make no sound, and you have advantage on stealth checks relying on moving silently.

-### Spring boots (Common)
+### Spring boots
 When wearing these boots, you may expend a stamina die to jump up to 30ft as a long jump or high jump.

-### Knife boots (Common)
+### Knife boots
 When you tap these boots together, a spring-loaded knife extends from the toe.
 The knife boot uses strength and deals 1d4+STR piercing damage.

-### Gauntlets of Dwarven Kind (Uncommon)
+### Gauntlets of Titan Kind
-When wearing these gauntlets, your unarmed attacks deal 1d6+STR bludgeoning damage.
+When wearing these gauntlets, your STR score increases by +4.

-### Gauntlets of fire (Uncommon)
+### Gauntlets of fire
 When wearing these gauntlets, you may expend a stamina die to add 2d6 fire damage to an unarmed attack.

-### Shock Gauntlets (Uncommon)
+### Shock Gauntlets
 When wearing these gauntlets, you may use your bonus action to expend a stamina die and deal 2d6 lightning damage to a grappled target.

-### Ice Gauntlets (Uncommon)
+### Ice Gauntlets
-When wearing these gauntlets, you may use an action to expend a stamina die and blast a 15ft cone of cold air.
+When wearing these gauntlets, you may use an action to expend  stamina die and blast a 15ft cone of cold air.
 All creatures in the cone must succeed a DC 12 DEX save to halve 2d6 cold damage.
 On a failure, a creature's movement is reduced to 0ft until the start of your next turn.

-### Seeker Swarm Gauntlet (Rare)
+### Seeker Swarm Gauntlet
-When wearing these gauntlets, you may use a bonus action to expend a stamina die and cast the magic missile spell from the spell compendium volume 1.
+When wearing these gauntlets, you may use a bonus action to expend a stamina die and cast the magic missile spell.
 When you do, the darts appear as tiny flying needles that pierce through or graze their target before returning to your gauntlet.

-### Shield Gauntlet (Rare)
+### Shield Gauntlet
 This gauntlet has a retractable shield that you may expand or retract by using your bonus action.
 It does not require an empty hand to deploy.

-### Ring of Invisibility (Rare)
+### Ring of Invisibility
 You may consume a stamina die to become invisible for 1 hour.
 The effect ends if you perform an attack or cast a spell.

-### Ring of the robust (Uncommon)
+### Ring of the robust
 You may use a bonus action to consume a stamina die, rolling it and gaining that much temporary hit points.

-### Ring of regretful wisdom (Rare)
+### Ring of regretful wisdom
 You activate the ring by speaking a grave regret of yours.
 If the ring accepts your answer, it will consume a stamina die and grant you advantage on wisdom saving throws for the next hour.

-### Ring of +1 ability score (Uncommon)
+### Ring of +1 ability score
 Each ring has a particular ability.
 A wearer that attunes to it will have a +1 bonus to that ability score.
 Wearing the ring cannot raise an ability score past 20.

-### Ring of +2 ability score (Rare)
+### Ring of +2 ability score
 Each ring has a particular ability.
 A wearer that attunes to it will have a +2 bonus to that ability score.
 Wearing the ring cannot raise an ability score past 20.

-### Ring of +3 ability score (Very Rare)
+### Ring of +3 ability score
 Each ring has a particular ability.
 A wearer that attunes to it will have a +3 bonus to that ability score.
 Wearing the ring cannot raise an ability score past 20.

-### Ring of ghostly breath (Uncommon)
+### Ring of ghostly breath
 When attuned to this ring, the wearer's breath will become visible when within 300 feet of an undead.

-### Ring of Disguise (Rare)
+### Ring of Disguise
 When attuned to this ring, the wearer may cast disguise self at will.

-### Ring of Elemental redirection (Rare)
+### Ring of Elemental redirection
 When attuned to this ring and targeted with an attack roll that would deal lightning, fire, or cold damage, the wearer may consume one stamina die to attempt to deflect the attack.
 They make an acrobatics check against the attack roll.
 On a success, they may send the attack off harmlessly in another direction.
 If they succeed by 5 or more, they may redirect the attack back to the sender for normal damage.

-### Blood Band of Flames (Rare)
+### Blood Band of Flames
 You may activate the ring using a bonus action, at which time it consumes 1d4 hit points from you and allows you to cast the Burning Hands spell from the spell compendium volume I.

-### Amulet of fortitude (Legendary)
+### Amulet of fortitude
 When you wear this amulet, it sinks into your chest and replaces your heart.
 You no longer have a pulse, and you are now vulnerable to lightning damage.
 Your constitution becomes 18.
 When you die, the amulet surfaces from your chest.

 ## Consumables